sgreenhill/aria/doc/OMake.md

 In this example, "-x" will be added to the compile flags for module `Test`.
 Any module importing `Test`, either directly or indirectly, will be linked with library "SDL" using the link option "-lSDL".

-In order to link particular libraries, it may be necessary to specify additional paths to header files (-I) or library files (-L).
+To link particular libraries, we may need to define additional paths to header files (-I) or library files (-L).
 This is done via the `linkflag` option:

     linkflag: Ofront -I{OFRONTLIB}
     linkflag: Ofront -I{TARGETLIB}/Obj